INDEPENDENT SCHOOLS’ BURSARS ASSOCIATION

 • a comprehensive professional development programme covering finance, legal, HR, inspections and other key operational issues and tailored to suit staff at all levels;

-• information, advice and networking opportunities at the ISBA Annual Conference (the 2020 conference will be held at the International Convention Centre (ICC), Birmingham on Tuesday 12th and Wednesday 13th May 2020);
+• information, advice and networking opportunities at the ISBA Annual Conference (the 2022 conference will take place from Monday 16th to Wednesday 18th May 2022);

 • a ‘Bursar’s Guide’ – providing the latest information on legislation affecting schools;

-• termly copies of the ISBA’s magazine – The Bursar’s Review – and monthly e-newsletters covering the latest legal, financial and HR news and more;
+• termly copies of the ISBA’s magazine – The Bursar’s Review – and monthly e-bulletins covering the latest legal, financial and HR news and more;

 • an online job vacancies page where schools can advertise any of their vacant bursary management roles for free.

-The ISBA Board consists of the Chair of the Association, Penny Rudge, Bursar at Wolverhampton Grammar School, and the bursars of between eight and 12 other leading independent schools.
+The ISBA Board consists of the Chair of the Association, Eleanor Sharman, Bursar at Rendcomb College, and the bursars of between eight and 12 other leading independent schools.